 Of the ten divorce tips for men, this one may be the hardest to do unless you have been in business for yourself or you value the importance of time and attention to produce the best result.
 It's so tempting to put your primary focus on saving money when thinking about a divorce because you may naturally think the divorce, itself, will be expensive with child support, spousal support and more.
 Sound familiar?
 Men, this is where you have to think outside the box for success.

 What about the actual retainer?
 If saving yourself a bit of money on the initial retainer deposit or getting an unusually low hourly rate is your priority, then time and attention your case needs may take a back seat to that.
 There is a reason some lawyers give a very low quote.
-It’s because they may not intend to spend much time on your case.
-Think that’s good for your case?
+It's because they may not intend to spend much time on your case.
+Think that's good for your case?
 Unless you have a very simple, uncontested case with little to no assets, property or custody issues, that means lack of preparation and a lot of your frustration.
-We have had enough cases where clients retain us after the client has fired his or her last lawyer for exactly this reason.
+We have had enough cases where our client fired his or her first attorney and then hired us for exactly this reason.
 Unscrewing something that has been screwed up is always more time-consuming and expensive.
-Men, don’t fall into the “cheap lawyer” trap.
+Don't fall into the "cheap lawyer" trap.

 Divorce Tip #5 for men: Keep lines of communication free-flowing with your divorce lawyer

 You hired a terrific divorce lawyer.
 Congratulations.
 Now what?
 Communicate men!
 You're not done, you're getting started.
 No, you're not going to talk to your lawyer every day.
 But regular communication usually means two to four times a month, sometimes less and sometimes more depending on what is going on with your case at that time.
 Phone and email is the most common.
 In fact, if your lawyer is still mailing you things, ask him or her to get with it.
 The 90's ended a while ago.

 Divorce Tip #6 for men: Keep the children at the center of your attention